textadventures/quest/docs/tutorial/custom_commands.md

 Additional example
 ------------------

 Quest can handle text and objects in the same command.
-Here the say command is extended to allow the plaer to specify who she is talking to.
+Here the say command is extended to allow the player to specify who she is talking to.

 ![](Say_to_troll.png "Say_to_troll.png")